-The Hunting And Spoor of Central African Game: With Life-Size Illustrations On Most Of The Game Tracks by Dennis D Lyell (1929).
-Lyell provides rules for hunting big game, as well as chapters dealing with rifle selection and tracking game.
+The Hunting and Spoor of Central African Game: With Life-Size Illustrations Of Most Of The Game Tracks by Dennis D Lyell (1929).
+The author provides rules for hunting big game, as well as chapters dealing with rifle selection and tracking game.
 The remainder of the text examines the natural history traits and methods of hunting, species by species.
 The illustrations consist of sketches of the spoor of game animals, many being life-sized.
 An essential work aimed at a generation of new hunters visiting Africa at the time.

 Hunting Trips In Northern Rhodesia by Denis D Lyell (1910) recounts his experiences in the big game lands of Rhodesia in exciting detail.
 All manner of game was collected, including elephant near Lake Chiuta, hippopotamus on the Shire River, rhinoceros on the Luangwa River and lion.
 In addition, sable impala, kudu, eland, lechwe, waterbuck and other antelopes were also taken.
 Free eBook

-The African Elephant And It's Hunters by Denis D Lyell (1924).
+The African Elephant and Its Hunter by Denis D Lyell (1924).
 This is one of the cornerstone books on African elephant hunting.
 It deals with the habits of the animals, some hunting adventures, notes on their ivory and gives much information regarding most of the pioneer hunters.
 Free eBook

-African Adventures: Letters From Famous Big Game Hunters by Denis D Lyell (1935).
+African Adventure: Letters From Famous Big Game Hunters by Denis D Lyell (1935).
 Lyell corresponded with all the great hunters of his time.
-Here are letters from Selous, Stigand, Cunninghame, Pease, Stevenson-Hamilton, Percival, Hunter, J G Millais, Norman B Smith, Chapman, Radcliffe, Bell, Dunbar-Brander and others.
+In this book are letters to him from Selous, Stigand, Cunninghame, Pease, Stevenson-Hamilton, Percival, Hunter, J G Millais, Norman B Smith, Chapman, Radcliffe, Bell, Dunbar-Brander and others.
+Free eBook